bcgov/naad-connector/deployments/kustomize/README.md

   - application code will have to be updated
 - The log path `LOG_PATH` env will be just a path that points to `/var/log/`,
   - each instance of creation of log will define its own path
-  - examples are  `/var/log/naad-1`, `/var/log/naad-1` and `/var/log/naad-cleanup`
+  - examples are  `/var/log/naad-1`, `/var/log/naad-2` and `/var/log/naad-cleanup`
 - The `NAAD_URL` and `NAAD_URL_REPO` will be part of the application, and will be based on the value of POD_INDEX, primary or secondary url.
-- all logging env variables will have defaults
+- all logging env variables will have defaults within the application
 - Removing of initContainers, and the application will check the db connection
   - remove `MARIADB_SERVICE_HOST` and `MARIADB_SERVICE_PORT` variables
 - Once all application changes have been made